 If you recognised the man in the feature image, you may be afflicted by porn addiction.

-In all seriousness, since 2015, Australia has consistently ranked in the Top 15 countries for Pornhub visits.
+But in all seriousness, since 2015, Australia has consistently ranked in the Top 15 countries for Pornhub visits.
 And while we aren’t saying this indicates we’re a nation of porn addicts, it does beg the question: is there such a thing as a healthy amount of pornography?

 Now before we proceed, let’s make something perfectly clear.
 We’re not here to police your X-rated consumption.

-RELATED: What Is The Average Penis Size According To Science?
+RELATED: What Is The Average Penis Size (According To Science)?

 In fact, there’s no shame in putting on the occasional video to spice up your relationship, relieve stress, and perhaps even help you feel more comfortable about a fantasy or kink that’s been on your mind (assuming it’s perfectly legal and nobody gets hurt).